 Carbon credits are bought and sold through brokers, trading firms, and other retail investing outlets.
 You can invest in carbon credits then make a profit by selling them to companies or entities that need more leeway in their emissions.

 For example, investors can invest in the KFA Glocal Carbon exchange ETF, which tracks the performance of carbon credits and is indexed to the IHS Market’s Global Carbon Index.

 Consider yourself a green investor?
 Give these a read:

-Collectables are a broad category of investments and can include any kind of item that can be sold for more than the original sale price.
-Generally, the idea behind collectables is to buy a lot when the price is low and wait till the price is high to sell.
-Pretty much any item can be collectable, but things like stamps, antique furniture, artwork, coins, vinyl records, trading cards, toys, and classic cars are common things collectors buy to sell later.
+Collectibles are a broad category of investments and can include any kind of item that can be sold for more than the original sale price.
+Generally, the idea behind collectibles is to buy a lot when the price is low and wait till the price is high to sell.
+Pretty much any item can be collectible, but things like stamps, antique furniture, artwork, coins, vinyl records, trading cards, toys, and classic cars are common things collectors buy to sell later.

-The main risk behind collectables is that there is no guarantee that they will increase in value.
+The main risk behind collectibles is that there is no guarantee that they will increase in value.
 For example, a ton of people bought Beanie Babies many years back expecting them to skyrocket in value in the future, but they never did.
-Also, the value of collectables can be extremely subjective.
+Also, the value of collectibles can be extremely subjective.
 They might be worthless to one person but worth a lot to another person.
-Collectables also need to be in excellent condition to be worth anything, so any imperfections can make them effectively worthless.
+Collectibles also need to be in excellent condition to be worth anything, so any imperfections can make them effectively worthless.